 State, tribal, and local governments are eligible to apply for funding to inventory, characterize, assess, and conduct planning and community involvement related to brownfield sites.
-Applicants may apply for \$200,000 to address sites contaminated by hazardous substances, pollutants, or contaminants (including hazardous substances comingled with petroleum) and \$200,000 to address sites contaminated by petroleum.
-Coalitions of three or more eligible entities may apply for up to \$1,000,000 and must assess a minimum of five sites.
+Applicants may apply for up to \$300,000 comprised of a maximum of \$200,000 to address sites contaminated by hazardous substances, pollutants, or contaminants (including hazardous substances co-mingled with petroleum) and a maximum of \$200,000 to address sites contaminated by petroleum.
+Coalitions of three or more eligible entities may apply for up to \$600,000 and must assess a minimum of five sites.
 A community-wide proposal is one in which sites are not specifically identified.
 The performance period of these grants is three years and recipients are selected through an annual national competition.
 The figures in the table that follows are cumulative totals for all Assessment Grants awarded in New Hampshire since 1994.

-Assessment Grant Program Recipient 2009 Recovery Act Funding Regular Funding Total Funding Municipalities Central New Hampshire Regional Planning Commission \$400,000 \$400,000 Claremont \$200,000 \$200,000 Concord \$90,000 \$90,000 Lakes Region Planning Commission \$600,000 \$600,000 Manchester \$600,000 \$600,000 Nashua \$673,000 \$673,000 Nashua Regional Planning Commission \$400,000 \$400,000 New Hampshire Department of Environmental Services \$550,000 \$550,000 New Hampshire Office of State Planning \$400,000 \$400,000 North Country Council of Governments \$600,000 \$600,000 Rockingham Planning Commission \$400,000 \$600,000 \$1,000,000 Southern New Hampshire Planning Commission \$1,000,000 \$1,000,000 Southwest Region Planning Commission \$1,651,000 \$1,651,000 Strafford Regional Planning Commission \$400,000 \$400,000 Coalitions New Hampshire Department of Environmental Services \$1,000,000 \$1,000,000 Assessment Grant Program Totals: \$400,000 \$9,164,000 \$9,564,000 Funding totals current as of May 2015.
+Assessment Grant Program

+Recipient Funding

+Municipalities

+Central New Hampshire Regional Planning Commission \$700,000

+Claremont \$200,000

+Concord \$90,000

+Lakes Region Planning Commission \$1,000,000

+Manchester \$600,000

+Nashua \$673,000

+Nashua Regional Planning Commission \$400,000

+New Hampshire Department of Environmental Services \$1,550,000

+New Hampshire Office of State Planning \$400,000

+North Country Council of Governments \$600,000

+Rockingham Planning Commission \$1,000,000

+Southern New Hampshire Planning Commission \$1,000,000

+Southwest Region Planning Commission \$1,651,000

+Southwest Region Planning Commission - Kingsbury Corporation Site \$200,000

+Strafford Regional Planning Commission \$400,000

+Upper Valley Lake Sunapee Regional Planning Commission \$400,000

+Assessment Grant Program Total: \$10,864,000

+Funding totals current as of May 2017.